-The main focus of a medical practice is to maintain the health and well being of the patients.
-However, it is important to remember that the practice is still a business.
+The main focus of medical practices are to maintain the health and well-being of the patients.
+However, it is essential to remember a medical practice is still a business.
 Profitability is the key to surviving, let alone thriving.
-It can be extremely difficult to cut down on overhead and other necessary expenses in order to achieve higher profits.
+It can be challenging to cut down on overhead and other necessary expenses to achieve higher profits.

-As a whole, the medical industry simply cannot afford to sacrifice quality patient care in order to save money.
-Instead, principals must turn to other payment saving methods to achieve a better bottom line.
-One way to accomplish this is to increase the cash flow.
-It is actually easier to do then some office managers may think.
+As a whole, the medical industry cannot afford to sacrifice quality patient care to save money.
+Instead, principals must turn to other payment-saving methods to achieve a better bottom line.
+One way to accomplish this is to increase the cash flow through online patient payments.
+It is easier to do than some office managers may think.
 So without further ado, here are three ways to receive faster payments from patients.

 Offer Convenient Payment Options

 Patients have become accustomed to paying the majority of their bills online.
-Paper checks will be as extinct as the dinosaurs in the near future.
+Paper checks will be as extinct as the dinosaurs shortly.
 People expect the same level of convenience when conducting their medical bill transactions.
-When a medical practice has the ability to accept payments online, it is important for two reasons.
+When a medical practice can accept payments online, it is crucial for two reasons.

 First, it keeps the patients happy.
-In order to retain patients it is necessary to make things as easy as possible for them.
+To retain patients, it is necessary to make things as easy as possible for them.
 The little things add up quickly.
-The second reason, that it is necessary to accept payments online, is due to cash flow.
+The second reason that it is required to accept payments online is due to cash flow.
 Patients pay their bills a lot faster if they have the option to do so online.

 The overall best way to accept credit card payments online is to apply for a merchant account.
 Payment Savvy specializes in working with the medical industry, which makes it significantly easier to get started.